An intensely smoky, rich, tomato-based dish. A heady spice blend with green and black cardamom and warming Kashmiri

 Try it with game or lamb for a beautiful slow-cooked stew.
 Tip: If using a slow-cooker, reduce the water added to 200ml rather than 300ml.

 Shelf life & storage: The mix will last for up to 4 weeks in a fridge and for six months in a freezer.
 Once cooked the food will last for 2 days in a fridge and up to one month in a freezer.

-Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Vegetable Oil, Water, Tomato Puree, Salt, Ground Spices, Onion Powder, Spirit Vinegar, Chilli, Garlic Powder, Ginger, Food Acids: Acetic and Citric Acid, Modified Maize Starch, Preservative: Potassium Sorbate), Spices, Asafoetida (Rice Flour, Gum Arabic, Asafoetida, Turmeric), Fresh Chilli.
+Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Rapeseed Oil, Water, Tomato Puree, Salt, Sugar, Ground Spices, Onion Powder, Spirit Vinegar, Chilli, Garlic Powder, Ginger, Food Acids: Acetic and Citric Acid, Modified Maize Starch), Garlic Flakes, Spices, Asafoetida (Rice Flour, Gum Arabic, Asafoetida, Turmeric), Fresh Chilli.